keesiemeijer/meta-date-archive/readme.md

  * start date before may and end date after may.

 The format for the start and end date custom field values is `YYYYMMDD` (Year Month Day).
 Example 20150521.

-**Note**: If you only provide the end date custom field when saving a post the plugin automatically saves the start date custom field with the same value as the end date.

 ## Registering custom field keys
 The start and end date custom field keys are by default `meta_start_date` and `meta_end_date`.